Do I Need Travel Insurance

 Here’s the rub.
 Once we’ve committed money to our hotels and contacts overseas, we become another link in what quickly becomes a long refund chain.
 Our policy is to work with our guests whenever we can, but once the tour starts, we are very limited because we’ve already paid money for goods and services.
 This puts us in a very undesirable position when one of our guests requests a refund for something that was out of both parties’ control.
 The gentleman would have received a full refund even if he had purchased the bare minimum amount of travel insurance.
 Cancellation insurance covers tour interruption due to preexisting medical conditions, employment lay-offs and/or transfers, family emergencies and more.

-Travel insurance also covers you in case WE have an emergency and have to cancel your tour, and it covers you in case we go out of business.
+Travel insurance also covers you in case WE have an emergency and have to cancel your tour.
 We’ve been somewhat aggressive in the past about recommending cancellation insurance, and some people wondered if this was the reason.
 The honest fact is that we’ve been around for 25 years, and we owe our success to our commitment to your guest experience.
 We would never cancel a tour without speaking with our guests first and making sure that they’re taken care of.
 Leaving someone in a bind is bad for business.
-As for going out of business, well, we’re still waiting for bailout money.
-Kidding.
-We don’t plan on leaving anytime soon, but we DO plan on hiking with our guests for many years to come.
-Travel Insurance, even it only covers unexpected cancellations, puts both parties’ minds at ease.
+Travel Insurance, even if it only covers unexpected cancellations, puts both parties’ minds at ease.

 We work with an insurance company called TravelEx, and they’ve treated our guests well.
 Please visit their website for a look at their different policies.